Plutonomicon/cardano-transaction-lib/doc/babbage-features.md

 ## Collateral Output

+[CIP-40](https://cips.cardano.org/cips/cip40/) introduces explicit collateral output.
+On validation failure, previously the entire collateral was consumed.
+Now, if excess collateral is supplied, even with native assets, the surplus can be returned on validation failure.

-To trigger a [collateral return](https://cips.cardano.org/cips/cip40/), `mustNotBeValid` constraint should be explicitly specified (otherwise a script error would be detected earlier and the transaction will not be sent).
+Collateral output is automatically added to transactions in CTL.
+To trigger a collateral return, the `mustNotBeValid` constraint should be explicitly specified, otherwise a script error would be detected earlier and the transaction will not be sent.